 Morehouse accepts traditional students for both the Spring and Fall semesters.
 Typically, Spring semester starts are only for traditional transfer students.
-The deadlines for filing an application for admission to Morehouse College are as follows:

-- Spring Admission: November 1

-- Fall Admission Early Action/Early Decision: November 1

-- Fall Admission Regular Action: February 1.

-Morehouse Online Students:
+The deadline for applying for admission to Morehouse College are as follows: - Spring Admission: Regular decision, December 15th - Fall Admission: Early decision, November 1 - Fall Admission: Early action, December 15th - Fall Admission: Regular decision, February 1st - Fall Admission: Transfer, February 1st - Fall Admission: Readmit, February 1st Morehouse Online Students:

 Morehouse college accepts non-traditional, degree-completion students into its Morehouse Online program.
 Morehouse Online is not available to traditional students.
 Any student who has begun their education at Morehouse College must have not taken classes for four years before they will be considered non-traditional students and eligible for enrollment in the Morehouse Online program.
 This stipulation upholds the dedication of Morehouse Online for non-traditional, degree completion.
 Morehouse Online students can start in August for Fall Module A or B classes, January for Spring Module A or B classes, and May for the Summer term classes.
+Selections Criteria: